Looking for the best things to do in Moab Utah?

 Yep, Moab also offers views of its gorgeous panoramic sunrise views as you float past the iconic arches and canyons.

-Unfortunately, they only offer rides part of the year.
-One thing to bear in mind, wherever you’re traveling in the world, Hot Air Ballooning isn’t budget friendly.
+Unfortunately, they only offer rides for part of the year.
+One thing to remember, wherever you’re traveling in the world, Hot Air Ballooning isn’t budget friendly.

 Family travelers with kids in tow will have a blast at Moab Giants Dinosaur Park.
-Here you can follow in the footprints of Dinosaurs, dig for your own fossils, and meander along the Moab Dinosaur Trail.
+Here you can follow in the footprints of dinosaurs, dig for your fossils, and meander along the Moab Dinosaur Trail.

-The park brings the past to life with cutting edge tech, which includes a 5D PaleoAquarium.
+The park brings the past to life with innovative tech, which includes a 5D PaleoAquarium.

-They have 100 life-size dinosaurs, a Gaint 3D Theater, and a Museum.
+They have 100 life-size dinosaurs, a Giant 3D Theater, and a museum.
 This park is fun for the whole family.

 The legendary director John Ford filmed many of these most iconic westerns in Moab’s canyon lands.
 Featuring stars like John Wayne, James Stewart, and Henry Ford.